madhavvan/ETL-Project/docs/index.md

 # ETL Project Overview

 Welcome to the ETL project website.
 This project demonstrates the ETL pipeline using Python and FHIR APIs.
-# ETL Project Overview

-Welcome to the ETL project website.
-This project demonstrates the ETL pipeline using Python and FHIR APIs.

 ## Navigation
 - [BPMN Model](bpmn.md)